ProVen VCTs – hero (1)

 The manager

 Since inception, the two ProVen VCTs have been managed by Beringea LLP, the UK arm of transatlantic venture specialist Beringea LLC.
-Beringea as a whole has successfully backed entrepreneurial businesses for over 30 years and currently manages UK and US venture capital funds of more than $800 million, including £322.8 million of VCT assets in the UK and $465 million across four institutional funds in the US (February 2023).
+Beringea has successfully backed entrepreneurial businesses for over 30 years and currently manages UK and US venture capital funds of more than $900 million, including c.£330 million of VCT assets in the UK and $470 million across four institutional funds in the US (October 2024).
 The manager’s international footprint means it can provide on-the-ground support to help companies expand across the Atlantic.

-The VCTs are directly managed by an investment team of 11.
+The VCTs are directly managed by an investment team of nine.
 This includes Founding Partner Malcolm Moss, Managing Partner Stuart Veale, and Chief Investment Officer Karen McCormick.

-The investment team is assisted by the wider UK Beringea team of 26, which provides assistance to portfolio companies, including in-house legal and marketing expertise.
+They are assisted by the wider UK Beringea team of c.25, which provides assistance to portfolio companies, including in-house legal and marketing.

 Investment strategy

-In recent years ProVen’s growing list of successful founders has helped create proprietary deal flow and value for the VCTs.
-As an example, the VCTs’ second largest holding, Luxury Promise, the pre-owned luxury handbag marketplace, was introduced to Beringea by one of the co-founders of previous portfolio company and successful exit Watchfinder.
+In recent years, ProVen’s growing list of successful founders has helped create proprietary deal flow and value for the VCTs.
+As an example, the VCTs’ second-largest holding, Luxury Promise, the pre-owned luxury handbag marketplace, was introduced to Beringea by one of the co-founders of successful exit Watchfinder.

 Current portfolio overview